 All of this was known before the FISA application was submitted.

-Go Back to those text messages of Pete Stroke and Lisa Page.
+Go back to those text messages of Pete Stroke and Lisa Page.

-Remember we the famous hurry the F up.
+Remember the famous hurry the F up.

 We've got to get this thing done.